The Falls (mall)

+Shopping center in Miami-Dade County, Florida, U.S.

 The Falls is an open-air shopping mall in Kendall, Florida.
-The mall has 111 upscale stores.
+The mall has over 110 stores.
 The mall's anchor store is Macy's.
 Bloomingdale's was an anchor at this mall but closed on March 20, 2020, and it was replaced by Life Time Fitness center, which opened on August 4, 2023.
-This mall also features a movie theater, which is called Regal Entertainment Group (United Artists Falls 12), and is currently managed and 50% owned by the Simon Property Group.
+The mall also features a movie theater, which is called Regal Bistro at The Falls, and is managed and 50% owned by Simon Property Group.
+The remaining shares are handled by Farallon Capital.